 Ageing and associated deterioration in health can have a negative impact on nutritional status for the individual.
-Generally there is a growing concern for undernutrition or malnutrition in older adults, and a wealth of literature and guidelines are available for the management of undernutrition in older adults.
-However, in palliative care, the goal may become to optimise quality of life through food, rather than the attainment of adequate nutritional intake.
+Generally, there is a growing concern for undernutrition or malnutrition in older adults, and a wealth of literature and guidelines are available for the management of undernutrition in older adults.
+[1,3,4] However, in palliative care, the goal may become to optimise quality of life through food, rather than the attainment of adequate nutritional intake.
 Controversy can occur around when to provide nutrition support, when it should be discontinued, and who makes this decision.

 While the literature does not specifically focus on older adults, many of the recommendations for nutrition support are applicable to this cohort as much as the adult population.
-It is common for all people receiving palliative care to have a reduced oral intake, reasons can include physical obstruction, swallowing difficulties, cachexia, weakness, loss of desire to eat or the patient can become increasingly sleepy and therefore less able to receive oral nutrition.
+It is common for all people receiving palliative care to have a reduced oral intake, reasons can include physical obstruction, swallowing difficulties, cachexia, weakness, loss of desire to eat or the person can become increasingly sleepy and therefore less able to receive oral nutrition.
 When caring for people receiving palliative care, the impact of discontinuing or not being seen to offer and support nutrition and hydration can be confronting.
 In addition, the decision to discontinue support may not be aligned with cultural expectations for end of life care.
 Families of people receiving palliative care can also often feel that care staff underestimate the distress experienced by the person when they are not eating or drinking normally, particularly if there is subsequent weight loss.